 The Town Council is subject to income taxes in Singapore.
 Judgement is required in determining the deductibility of certain expenses during the estimation of the provision for income taxes.
 There are certain transactions and computations for which the ultimate tax determination is uncertain during the ordinary course of operations.
-The Town Council recognises liabilities for expected tax issues based on estimate of whether additional taxes will be due.
+The Town Council recognises liabilities for expected tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters differs from the amounts that were initially recognised, such differences will impact the income tax provisions in the period in which such determination is made.
-The carrying amount of the Town Council's current tax payable as at 31 March 2022 was \$442,316 (2020/2021 - \$589,430) (Note 21)
+The carrying amount of the Town Council's current tax payable as at 31 March 2023 was \$513,177 (2021/2022 - \$442,316) (Note 21).